auyer/rcpassos.me/posts/ebpf/index.md

 SEC("kprobe/sys_execve")
 // the function that will be executed when the event happens int kprobe_execve() {
+  // this key value will be used as a reference in the user-space
-  u32 key     = 0;
+  // program to read the value stored in the map. u32 key     = 0;
   u64 initval = 1, *valule_pointer;